paymill/paymill-net/README.md

 # PAYMILL .NET

-# This is only for .NET 3.5
+# This is only for .NET 3.5 and future release is not supported

 A .NET wrapper for the  [PAYMILL](https://www.paymill.com/) API.